Textainer Group (NYSE:TGH) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of Textainer Group (NYSE:TGH – Free Report) in a research note issued to investors on Thursday morning.
-The brokerage issued a hold rating on the transportation company’s stock.
+Equities researchers at StockNews.com assumed coverage on shares of Textainer Group (NYSE:TGH – Get Free Report) in a research report issued on Friday.
+The brokerage set a “hold” rating on the transportation company’s stock.

-Separately, B. Riley lowered shares of Textainer Group from a buy rating to a neutral rating and dropped their price target for the stock from $55.00 to $50.00 in a research note on Monday, October 23rd.
+Separately, B. Riley lowered Textainer Group from a “buy” rating to a “neutral” rating and decreased their price objective for the company from $55.00 to $50.00 in a report on Monday, October 23rd.

-Textainer Group (NYSE:TGH – Get Free Report) last issued its quarterly earnings results on Thursday, November 2nd.
-The transportation company reported $1.08 EPS for the quarter, missing the consensus estimate of $1.13 by ($0.05).
-The firm had revenue of $192.50 million during the quarter, compared to analysts’ expectations of $190.75 million.
+Textainer Group (NYSE:TGH – Get Free Report) last announced its earnings results on Thursday, November 2nd.
+The transportation company reported $1.08 EPS for the quarter, missing analysts’ consensus estimates of $1.13 by ($0.05).
+The firm had revenue of $192.50 million for the quarter, compared to analyst estimates of $190.75 million.
 Textainer Group had a net margin of 29.57% and a return on equity of 13.70%.
-Equities research analysts forecast that Textainer Group will post 4.46 earnings per share for the current fiscal year.
+Sell-side analysts expect that Textainer Group will post 4.46 earnings per share for the current fiscal year.

 Institutional Investors Weigh In On Textainer Group

-A number of hedge funds have recently made changes to their positions in the company.
-Dimensional Fund Advisors LP increased its position in Textainer Group by 4.0% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 3,661,020 shares of the transportation company’s stock valued at $117,555,000 after acquiring an additional 139,904 shares in the last quarter.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
 Donald Smith & CO.
-Inc. increased its position in Textainer Group by 0.5% in the 2nd quarter.
+Inc. grew its holdings in Textainer Group by 0.5% in the 2nd quarter.
 Donald Smith & CO.
-Inc. now owns 2,842,478 shares of the transportation company’s stock valued at $111,937,000 after acquiring an additional 13,262 shares in the last quarter.
-BlackRock Inc. increased its position in Textainer Group by 0.5% in the 2nd quarter.
-BlackRock Inc. now owns 2,130,093 shares of the transportation company’s stock valued at $83,883,000 after acquiring an additional 9,772 shares in the last quarter.
-Invesco Ltd. increased its position in Textainer Group by 8.4% in the 1st quarter.
-Invesco Ltd. now owns 1,229,197 shares of the transportation company’s stock valued at $46,796,000 after acquiring an additional 95,635 shares in the last quarter.
-Finally, Massachusetts Financial Services Co.
-MA increased its position in Textainer Group by 1.2% in the 3rd quarter.
+Inc. now owns 2,842,478 shares of the transportation company’s stock valued at $111,937,000 after buying an additional 13,262 shares in the last quarter.
+BlackRock Inc. grew its holdings in shares of Textainer Group by 0.5% in the second quarter.
+BlackRock Inc. now owns 2,130,093 shares of the transportation company’s stock valued at $83,883,000 after purchasing an additional 9,772 shares during the period.
+Invesco Ltd. increased its position in Textainer Group by 8.4% during the first quarter.
+Invesco Ltd. now owns 1,229,197 shares of the transportation company’s stock worth $46,796,000 after purchasing an additional 95,635 shares during the last quarter.
 Massachusetts Financial Services Co.
-MA now owns 873,120 shares of the transportation company’s stock valued at $32,524,000 after acquiring an additional 10,507 shares in the last quarter.
+MA raised its stake in Textainer Group by 1.2% during the third quarter.
+Massachusetts Financial Services Co.
+MA now owns 873,120 shares of the transportation company’s stock worth $32,524,000 after purchasing an additional 10,507 shares during the period.
+Finally, State Street Corp boosted its holdings in Textainer Group by 1.0% in the 2nd quarter.
+State Street Corp now owns 704,296 shares of the transportation company’s stock valued at $19,305,000 after purchasing an additional 7,096 shares during the last quarter.
 Institutional investors and hedge funds own 44.28% of the company’s stock.

 Textainer Group Holdings Limited, through its subsidiaries, engages in the purchase, ownership, management, leasing, and disposal of a fleet of intermodal containers worldwide.
 It operates through three segments: Container Ownership, Container Management, and Container Resale.
 The company's containers include standard and specialized dry freight, and refrigerated containers, as well as other special-purpose containers, which include tank, 45', pallet-wide, and other types of containers.